Enterprise Project for Inverclyde Communities (EPIC)

 What EPIC Sets out to Achieve

-Support is targeted at Greenock Central & East, Greenock Southwest, and Port Glasgow - areas identified within Scottish Index of Multiple Deprivation (SIMD) as experiencing the highest levels of deprivation.
+Support is focused on Greenock Central & East, Greenock Southwest and Port Glasgow — areas identified in the Scottish Index of Multiple Deprivation as experiencing the highest levels of deprivation.

 What We’ve Delivered So Far